Izumi Sushi Castle Rock — What We Tried, Menu, and What to Know Before You Go

 The flip side: if you love the fish itself — the texture, the cut, the soy that gets paired with it — this is going to land really well.

-The owner also runs an Izumi Sushi in Littleton that runs the more American-style menu.
+Owner Manna Pan also runs the Izumi Sushi in Littleton that serves the more American-style menu.
 Castle Rock is the authentic-leaning concept.

 The room